 |

-4 September 2010 (Saturday) - Sumner's
+September 2010 (Saturday) - Sumner's Ponds

-contingent had arrived we set off to deepestWest Sussex.
+the lark, and once the Folkestone contingent had arrived we set off to deepestWest Sussex.
+For some time our

-For some time our kite-flying friends have been organising weekend
+kite-flying friends have been organising weekend get-togethers for like

-Ponds for a day about a year ago, and loved what we saw.
-I’ve been
+a day about a year ago, and loved what we saw.
+I’ve been planning to go back

-planning to go back to join in for a camping weekend for some time.
-However (as
+to join in for a camping weekend for some time.
+However (as regular

-first weekend when I could get along.
+weekend when I could get along.

-Normally when we camp we take along a lot
+when we camp we take along a lot of stuff with us.
+It takes forever to set

-of stuff with us.
-It takes forever to set up.
-This time we thought we’d try “minimalist”
+up.
+This time we thought we’d try “minimalist” camping; only taking

-camping; only taking the bare necessities.
-We arrived at Sumner’s Ponds
+the bare necessities.
+We arrived at Sumner’s Ponds shortly before 11am, and

-shortly before 11am, and soon set up our tents and our kitchen table.
-We met
+soon set up our tents and our kitchen table.
+We met a load of old friends,

-a load of old friends, and one or two new ones, and we sat chatting for a
+and one or two new ones, and we sat chatting for a while before six of us set

-while before six of us set off on a walk to find some lunch.
+off on a walk to find some lunch.

-the Bax Castle – a very good pub with
+was lurking a couple of miles away at the Bax Castle – a very good pub with

 three ales and a very reasonably priced menu.
 And ice creams with monkey